Post Disclaimer

 The information on this website is designed to offer self-care tips and recommendations based on evidence-based research and literature from professionals in each field.
 It is not intended to diagnose or treat any specific medical condition.
 Please consult with your healthcare provider before making any health-related decisions.

-Hearing your child say, “I wish I were dead,” is heartbreaking.
-Whether it’s a passing comment or a sign of deeper distress, your response matters.
+Hearing your child say "I wish I were dead" is heartbreaking.
+Whether it's a passing comment or a sign of deeper distress, your response matters.
 This guide helps parents talk with their children in age-appropriate ways, validate emotions, and know when to seek professional help.

-Birth to Age 5: Young Children
+Young Children

-Understanding This Stage:
+π§ Understanding This Stage

 - Children don't understand death as permanent.